bjspi/WhisperTyper/README.md

 -   **Multi-Language UI**: The application interface is available in English, German, Spanish, and French.
 -   **Cross-Platform**: Works on Windows, macOS, and Linux.

-## How It Works

-The workflow is designed to be as unobtrusive as possible:

-1.  **(Optional) Select Context**: Highlight any text on your screen you want the AI to use as context.
-2.  **Press Hotkey**: Press your configured hotkey to start recording.
-3.  **Speak**: Say what you want to type, or state your trigger word followed by a prompt.
-4.  **Release Hotkey**: Release the hotkey to stop recording.
-5.  **AI Magic**:
-    -   The app sends the audio to your chosen AI service (e.g., Whisper) for transcription.
-    -   If rephrasing or LivePrompting is triggered, the text (along with any selected context) is sent to a second AI for processing.
-6.  **Paste & Restore**: The final text is typed out at your cursor's location, and your original clipboard content is instantly restored.

 ## Installation

 1. Clone the repository (or download the ZIP file):